ymote/react-tutorial/README.md

 });
 ```

 In the ajax `success` callback, we need to use `setState` to update data.
-And the ajax call should be
+From the last exercise, we know the ajax call should be
 in `componentDidMount` method.